 Cast size: 9.
 A young man in rural America is discovered to have a unique structure in his brain that may be a leap in human evolution.
 He’s fled town, and everyone in town has an idea about that.
 The play in large part is told in monologues.

 Cast size: 10.
 A multi-character play that takes place from Monday to Friday at the offices of a cruise line in Manhattan.
-The vessel’s name: The Wine Dark Sea.
+The ship: The Wine Dark Sea.
 Based on Homer’s Odyssey.

 Cast size: 6.
 A playwright walks the city in an attempt to piece together a play that he’s abandoned.
 The characters in the abandoned play accompany him.
 An exploration of self and playwriting and the creative process.